 Having Insecurities at All

-“Men have been trained and socialized to avoid and ignore knowing their insecurities, which is one of the reasons they are less verbal about their insecurities than are women,” Vierra says.
+“Men have been trained and socialized to avoid and ignore knowing their insecurities, which is one of the reasons they are less verbal than women about their insecurities,” Vierra says.
 “This results in less being known and understood about them.”